Women Stay In Unhappy Marriages For 15 Sad Reasons

 provided by Shutterstock

-4. She’s Afraid of Financial Decisions
+4. She’s Afraid Of Financial Independence

 provided by Shutterstock

-5. She’s Lost Herself Along the Way
+5. She’s Lost Herself Along The Way

 provided by Shutterstock